eInvoicing growth metrics

 Summary

-Note: to allow timely publishing of this report, the monthly eInvoice volumes graph above reports data from the previous month.
+Note: to allow timely publishing of this report, the monthly eInvoices received and active users graphs reports data from the previous month

 eInvoices received (monthly)